Best Things to See and Do in Anchorage, Alaska

 To find out what’s going on a night or on weekends, check out the Play section in the Anchorage Daily News or, Anchorage’s alternative newspaper, the Anchorage Press.

-You can tell a lot about Anchorage and the close proximity of wildlife by visiting the Alaska Wildlife Conservation Center South of Anchorage on the Seward Highway.
+Anchorage is within close proximity of wildlife.
+Watch out for moose wandering by the side of the roads.
+Visit the Alaska Wildlife Conservation Center South of Anchorage on the Seward Highway.
 Bears, eagle, moose and other Alaska animals share space on the centers grounds.
-The AWCC is currently host to a herd of Wood Bison to be released into the wild.
+When I was there, the AWCC was hosting a herd of Wood Bison to be released into the wild.

 In the spring you should attend the Senior Native Youth Olympics.
 Alaska youth demonstrate their skills in traditional Native games that are based on life skills of past generations.
 The games test hunting and survival skills, and increase strength, endurance, agility and the balance of mind and body.